Changissnz/selfinterest/README.md

 by default base.
 The thought and labor of business is superior to that of war because war is a consequence of the deterioration of viability in civil business, a negatively insane child as a result of an unscrupulous parent, per se.
 Leaders are not the only ones responsible for media of material or immaterial product.
-The fixation on utility of accepted form, this being the manifestations of media design in most frequent use, is from the populace as well.
+The fixation on utility of accepted form, this being the manifestation of media design in most frequent use, is from the populace as well.
 As easily as meritocratic systems, reliant on certain media to deliver objective results to distinguish one member from another, can crumble from flukes and favoritism, the choice utility of any media is choice into decision because of the sidedness being at